oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-developer.md

     ![save Public interactive grids](./images/enbale-public-reports11.png " ")

 6. Convert this read-only interactive grid into an **Editable interactive grid**.
-Then, reset the pagination as Page type displaying the total row count.
+Then, reset the pagination as page type, displaying the total row count.

     **a)** Under Rendering, select the **Project Tasks** Interactive Grid region.